Clemapfel/jluna/README.md

 + wraps [most](./docs/quick_and_dirty.md#list-of-unboxables) of the relevant C++ `std` objects and types
 + multidimensional, iterable array interface with julia-style indexing
 + manual written by a human for beginners
-+ inline documentation for IDEs for both C++ and Julia code
++ inline documentation for IDEs for both C++ and julia code
 + freely mix `jluna` and the C-API
 + And more!